-A healthcare provider will examine the elder closely to look for any health problems caused by neglect.
-He will ask questions about the elder's health.
-The elder may be asked if he has been eating properly, taking medicines, and bathing.
+A healthcare provider will examine the person closely to look for any health problems caused by neglect.
+He or she will ask questions about the person's health.
+The person may be asked if he or she has been eating properly, taking medicines, and bathing.
 Healthcare providers may also ask questions about the carer.

-- Blood and urine tests: Blood and urine tests may be done to check for health problems, such as malnutrition and infection.
+- Blood and urine tests may be done to check for health problems, such as malnutrition and infection.

-- X-rays: The elder may need x-rays if he has pressure ulcers or bruising.
-Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure ulcer.
-They may also check to see if his bones are bruised or broken.
-X-rays of his chest and abdomen may also be taken.
+- X-rays may be needed if the person has pressure injuries or bruising.
+Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure injury.
+They may also check to see if his or her bones are bruised or broken.
+X-rays of his or her chest and abdomen may also be taken.

 How is elder neglect treated?

-An elder who has been neglected may be placed in another setting, such as an adult day care.
-Special services may be offered to ensure an elder's safety and health.
+A person who has been neglected may be placed in another setting, such as an adult day care.
+Special services may be offered to ensure the person's safety and health.

-- Counseling: Elder neglect may cause the elder to feel scared, depressed, or anxious.
-A healthcare provider may suggest that the elder see a counselor to talk about how he is feeling.
+- Elder neglect may cause the person to feel scared, depressed, or anxious.
+A healthcare provider may suggest that the person see a counselor to talk about how he or she is feeling.

-- Nutrition: A dietitian may talk to you and the elder about his eating habits and help him create a healthy eating plan.
-A special diet may be considered depending on the elder's condition.
-The elder should eat a variety of healthy foods.
+- A dietitian may talk to you and the person about his or her eating habits and help to create a healthy eating plan.
+A special diet may be considered depending on the person's condition.
+The person should eat a variety of healthy foods.
 This includes whole-grain bread, cereal, rice, and pasta.
 Choose a variety of fruits and vegetables, including dark green and orange vegetables.
 Include dairy products such as low-fat milk, yogurt, and cheese.
 Choose protein sources, such as lean beef and chicken, fish, beans, eggs, and nuts.

-- Medicines: Healthcare providers may give medicines if the elder has medical conditions.
-He may also need antibiotic medicines if he has bed sores.
+- Healthcare providers may give medicines if the person has medical conditions.
+He or she may also need antibiotic medicines if he has sores.

 What are the risks of elder neglect?

-If left untreated, the elder may develop serious health and emotional problems.
-He may develop dehydration or malnutrition.
-Malnutrition occurs when he does not get enough calories or nutrients from food to stay healthy.
-The elder may also become depressed.
+If left untreated, the person may develop serious health and emotional problems.
+He or she may develop dehydration or malnutrition.
+Malnutrition occurs when he or she does not get enough calories or nutrients from food to stay healthy.
+The person may also become depressed.
 Elder neglect is a serious, life-threatening problem.

-- Report neglect: It may be hard to report neglect, but it is very important.
-Healthcare providers can help the elder if he is at risk for or is a victim of elder abuse.
+- Report neglect.
+It may be hard to report neglect, but it is very important.
+Healthcare providers can help the person if he or she is at risk for or is a victim of elder abuse.

-- Attend follow-up visits with the elder: A healthcare provider may talk to you, the elder, his family, friends, or those who should be held responsible for elder neglect.
+- Attend follow-up visits with the person.
+A healthcare provider may talk to you, the person, his or her family, friends, or those who should be held responsible for elder neglect.
 This may include what may happen if elder neglect does not stop.